qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 --------

 The :menuselection:`Database` menu provides tools for Database interaction.
+If no database-related plugins are enabled, there will be no :guilabel:`Database` menu.
 This is what the :menuselection:`Database` menu looks like if all the core plugins are enabled.

 .. list-table:: The Database menu items